Contractual Limitations on Damages

 Limits of contractual limitations on damages

 Party autonomy and contractual freedom are not unlimited.
-Limitations of liability and of damages are a well-suited example to illustrate the boundaries placed on contractual freedom by mandatory law.
+Limitations of liability and of damages are well-suited examples to illustrate the boundaries placed on contractual freedom by mandatory law.
 Statutory limitations to contractual agreements limiting the availability of damages are common in virtually all countries.

 In Germany, parties cannot agree in advance to exclude liability and, thus, also damages for unlawful intent.
 If contained in standard terms, an agreement to exclude liability for negligence will be considered invalid in the event of a violation of essential duties.
 Swiss law is more rigid, as it provides that any agreement purporting to exclude or limit liability or damages for unlawful intent or gross negligence in advance is void.
 The court also has discretion to invalidate an advance exclusion of liability for minor negligence in certain cases.
-Even narrower restrictions exist for consumer contracts and GTCs.
+Even narrower restrictions exist for consumer contracts and if the limitation on damages is contained in GTCs.

-In New York, the courts have a policy against limiting liability in contracts in cases of grossly negligent conduct as well as purely intentional wrongdoing.
+In New York, the courts have a policy against limiting liability in contracts in cases of grossly negligent conduct and of purely intentional wrongdoing.

 In England, the Unfair Contract Terms Act 1977 (UCTA) restricts the operation and legality of some contract terms.
 The Act contains a number of restrictions to limitations of liability, which mainly concern the liability for death or personal injury resulting from negligence.
 In addition, the UCTA applies a reasonableness test, requiring that any term ‘shall have been a fair and reasonable one to be included having regard to the circumstances which were, or ought reasonably to have been, known to or in the contemplation of the parties when the contract was made’.

-Contractual limitations on damages that exceed the statutory limits for exclusions of liability (which also apply to exclusions of damages) are not effective.
+Contractual limitations on damages that exceed the statutory limits for exclusions of liability (which also apply to exclusions of damages) are not effective, or may be void or voidable.
 Depending on the applicable law and the type of contractual limitation involved, the limitation on damages may be rendered absolutely ineffective or it may be partially effective, in particular, only insofar as the term does not exceed the limits of mandatory law or satisfies the requirement of reasonableness in the common law system.
-There is a debate on whether clauses exceeding the statutory limits shall be reduced to the extent permitted, in particular, with a view to avoid creating incentives for parties to include excessive limitation clauses.
-A party intending to include a limitation clause should, therefore, carefully check the statutory limits applicable to such limitation of damages and the fate of clauses exceeding the limits.
+There is a debate about whether clauses exceeding the statutory limits shall be reduced to the extent permitted, in particular, with a view to avoid creating incentives for parties to include excessive limitation clauses.
+A party intending to include a limitation clause, therefore, should carefully check the statutory limits applicable to the limitation of damages and the fate of clauses exceeding the limits.

 Consequences of contractual limitation on damages

 Contractual limitations on damages that are validly agreed and that do not go beyond the limits described above are valid and serve to limit the availability of damages.
-In particular, a claim for damages does not exist to the extent it has been effectively excluded.
+In particular, the damaging party is released from the duty to pay damages that would otherwise exist.
 It must be carefully assessed, however, whether a contractual limitation on damages excludes only contractual damages or also tort damages.
 On the other hand, a primary duty to perform will not be affected by contractual limitations on damages.

 Forms of contractual limitations on damages